10 Steps to Becoming a PMP®

 Let's jump right in!

-- 1. STEP 1: Read the Project Management Institute (PMI)® Credentials Handbook.
+- 1. Step 1: Read the Project Management Professional (PMP)® Credentials Handbook.

 - 2. Step 2: Make sure that you are eligible to become a PMI certified project manager.